vmstio/docs/content/rules/threads.md

 Meta controls how much they federate and when, Mastodon instances are generally compatiable with any other ActivityPub deployment.

+## Known Issues

+Some members have experienced issues following users on threads.net, where the requests are stuck in a state of pending approval, but the Threads users are not able to approve it.
+This is not anything specific to vmst.io and users from other instances have reported the same issue.

+We use a feature known as "authorized fetch" which is essentially a security feature that uses signed requests for ActivityPub data.
+It prevents instances or users that have been blocked from obtaining post data when they shouldn't be.
+It is not enabled by default in Mastodon.

+At this time Threads doesn't seem to have proper support for instances with authorized fetch enabled, but their engineers are aware of it we we assume this will be resolved soon.
+This is also not a problem specific to Threads and their implementation of ActivityPub, as there are other non-Meta software implementations of ActivityPub which sometimes fail to properly implement this feature.

 ## Defederation Questions

 Some Mastodon instances have announced proactive defederation from the `threads.net` domain, and some have gone further and agreed to defederate from any instance that does not also defederate from Threads.